Bobby Henline: Comedy career

 While hospitalized Henline would often use humor as a means of dealing with his extraordinary circumstances.
 As his treatment was ending, his occupational therapist suggested that he attend an open mic at the Comedy Store.
 In August 2009, Henline made his debut and from there he did open mics three times a week.
 He was contacted by a talent agency in L.A. which led him to a part in the Showtime documentary "Comedy Warriors: Healing Through Humor".
 He went on to perform at events and comedy clubs across the nation including such venues as Brad Garrett's Comedy Club; Hollywood Improv; Laugh Factory; Krackpots; L.A.
 Comedy Club; Stardome; LOL San Antonio; LA Comedy Club (Laughlin, NV) and more.

 Motivational speaking

 After his recovery Henline started traveling and speaking to a wide range of audiences, including injured veterans and burn victims.
 He helped found the Bravo748 Military and Law Enforcement Speakers Bureau and travels around the world with the organization to do speaking engagements.
-Henline and his wife Jamie started the charity organization Forging Forward, The Bobby Henline Foundation with the goal of helping military personnel and first-responders and their families deal with the injuries and traumas that can occur in that work.
+Henline and his wife Jamie started the charity organization Forging Forward, The Bobby Henline Foundation with the goal of helping military personnel and first-responders and their families deal with the injuries and trauma that can occur in that work.